patrick91/personal-goals/README.md

 9. Publish at least one ios or android app
 10. Run 25km per week

-# 28 March 2016
+# 04 April 2016

-## Next Week's Focus: Django Con Europe!
+## Next Week's Focus: Android & Go Lang

+## Things I'll do Next Week:
+- [ ] Progress on the Android Nanodegree
+- [ ] Some stuff with golang

 ### Things I'll Do in the Future: